eventnetusa/eventnet/src/_vip/cruise.md

-      &nbsp;EventNetUSA is located in Fort Lauderdale, the cruise capital of the world, We excels in providing turnkey event production and management that
+      Located in Fort Lauderdale, the cruise capital of the world, EventNetUSA provides turnkey event production and management that includes:
-      includes: